 So it seems pretty easy and simple.
 Does it?

-Understanding how a recliner works often need to fix any minor problems associated with the best recliner structure, design, and function.
+Understanding how a recliner works often needs to fix any minor problems associated with the best recliner structure, design, and function.
 Therefore we are here today to describe the working mechanism of the Recliner.

 Let’s enjoy descriptive information –

 Before describing a recliner’s working mechanism, we will feel pleased to introduce you to the Recliner parts at first.

 A recliner has two functional parts.
 One is the backrest, and another one is a footrest.

 The backrest features a back tilting position; therefore, when the user sits on this armchair/sofa and pushes backward, the chair’s front side is rise upward.
 The footrest is included with a recliner, is expandable.
 That means you can lift the side lever (underneath the arm) and expand the footrest.
 When this backrest tilt to the back, the footrest also extends and starts a reclining operation.